horaceg/resume/resume.md

 ----

-## Corporate experience
+## Professional experience

-2019 - now
+May 2019 - present
-:   <details open><summary>*Data scientist* in R&D at **Deepki**</summary>
+:   <details open><summary>*Data scientist* in R&D at **Deepki** (Paris, France)</summary>

     Data science improving energy efficiency of buildings.
 Worked on:

-    - A tool to query heterogenous databases with HTTP REST APIs.
+    - A tool to query 220 heterogenous databases with HTTP REST APIs
-    - Bayesion modelling of consumption from location, floor area and usage.
+    - Bayesion modelling of consumption based on location, floor area and usage
-    - Gap-filling of consumption data to estimate missing monthly points.
+    - Gap-filling of consumption data to estimate missing monthly points: 2x improvement
-    - Mentoring and training of interns and junior staff.
+    - Mentoring and training of 5 interns and junior staff members

     </details>

-2018
+Feb 2018 - Aug 2018
 :   <details open><summary>*R&D engineer intern* at **Stratagem Technologies** (London, UK)</summary>

-    Predictive modelling of NBA basketball in order to bet on professionnal bookmakers:
+    Predictive modelling of NBA basketball in order to advise investment decisions:

-    - Prediction of the number of markov transitions remaining during a game.
+    - Prediction of the number of Markov transitions remaining during a game
-    - Implementation of a risk controller framework with property-based and fuzz testing.
+    - Implementation of a risk controller framework with property-based and fuzz testing

     </details>

-2017
+Jul 2017 - Dec 2017
-:   <details open> <summary>*Data analyst intern* at **Amazon**</summary>
+:   <details open> <summary>*Data analyst intern* at **Amazon** (Paris, France)</summary>

     In charge of business intelligence for international (EU + Japan + Canada) Ad services: